 The shift from Second Wave to Third Wave means we are in the midst of a new worldwide cultural revolution equivilant to that of the Agricultural Revolution (1st Wave) or the Industrial Revolution (2nd Wave) and its impact is huge.
-We are transitioning from an Industrial Revolution (2nd Wave) to an Information Revolution (3rd Wave).
+We are transitioning from an Industrial Revolution (2nd Wave) to an Information Revolution (3rd Wave) aka the Technology Revolution.

-Look around already at the impact 3rd Wave digital is having on 2nd Wave businesses.
+Look around already at the impact 3rd Wave digital companies are having on 2nd Wave businesses.
 Here’s a good illustration:

 The mobile phone you carry around everywhere you go is a Third Wave device.
-Soon, inserting chips will be the next chapter making the mobile phone as obsolete as the rotary phone you used to have handing on your kitchen wall.
-Maybe we should brace ourselves better for this new wave.
+Soon, inserting chips will be the next chapter making the mobile phone as obsolete as the rotary phone you used to have hanging on your kitchen wall.
+Maybe we should brace ourselves better for this new Third wave.
+It’s here now.

 The Third Wave